Order of Assassins: Expansion into Syria

 The first da'i Hassan-i dispatched to Syria was al-Hakim al-Munajjim, a Persian known as the physician-astrologer, establishing a cell in Aleppo in the early 12th century.
-Ridwan, the emir of Aleppo, was in search of allies and worked closely with al-Hakim leading to speculation that Ridwan himself was a Nizari.
+Ridwan, the emir of Aleppo, was in search of allies and worked closely with al-Hakim.
 The alliance was first shown in the assassination in 1103 of Janah ad-Dawla, emir of Homs and a key opponent of Ridwan.
 He was murdered by three Assassins at the Great Mosque of al-Nuri in Homs.
-Al-Hakim died a few weeks later and was succeeded by Abu Tahir al-Sa’igh, a Persian known as the goldsmith.
+Al-Hakim died a few weeks later and was succeeded by Abu Tahir al-Sa'igh, a Persian known as the goldsmith.

-After the death of Barkiyaruq in 1105, his successor Muhammad I Tapar began his anti-Nizari campaign.
-While successful in cleaning the Assassins out of parts of Persia, they remained untouchable in their strongholds in the north.
-An eight-year war of attrition was initiated under the command of Ahmad ibn Nizam al-Mulk, the son of the first Assassin victim.
+While successful in cleaning the Assassins, they remained untouchable in their strongholds in the north.
+An eight-year war of attrition was initiated by the son of the first Assassin victim.
 The mission had some successes, negotiating a surrender of Khalinjan with local Assassin leader Ahmad ibn 'Abd al-Malik ibn Attāsh, with the occupants allowed to go to Tabas and Arrajan.
-But ibn Nizam al-Mulk was unable to take Alamut Castle and avenge the deaths of his father and brother Fakhr al-Mulk.
 During the siege of Alamut, a famine resulted and Hassan had his wife and daughters sent to the fortress at Gerdkuh.
 After that time, Assassins never allowed their women to be at their fortresses during military campaigns, both for protection and secrecy.
 In the end, ibn Attāsh did not fulfill his commitment and was flayed alive, his head delivered to the sultan.

-In Syria, Abu Tahir al-Sa’igh, Ridwan and Abu'l Fath of Sarmin conspired in 1106 to send a team of Assassins to murder Khalaf ibn Mula'ib, emir of Apamea (Qalaat al-Madiq).
+In Syria, Abu Tahir al-Sa'igh, Ridwan and Abu'l Fath of Sarmin conspired in 1106 to send a team of Assassins to murder Khalaf ibn Mula'ib, emir of Apamea (Qalaat al-Madiq).
 Some of Khalaf's sons and guards were also killed and, after the murder, Ridwan became overlord of Apamea and its fortress Qal'at al-Madiq, with Abu'l Fath as emir.
 A surviving son of Khalaf escaped and turned to Tancred, who was at first content to leave the city in the hands of the Isma'ilis and simply collect tribute.
 Later, he returned and captured the city for Antioch, as the town's residents overwhelmingly approved of Frankish rule.
 Abu'l Fath was tortured to death, while Abu Tahir ransomed himself and returned to Aleppo.
 This encounter, the first between the Crusaders and the Assassins, did not deter the latter from their prime mission against the Seljuks.